FredX123/sso-demo/frontend/ui-workspace/docs/shared_okta_app.md

 ### 3.4 Validation checklist

 1. Restart Config Server + gateway after editing `config-repo`.
 2. Hit `/oauth2/authorization/frontoffice-app?redirectTo=/dashboard` – expect Okta to redirect back to `/login/oauth2/code/frontoffice-app` and then to `http://localhost:4200/dashboard`.
+(Not completed)
 3. Repeat for backoffice; confirm logout flows bring you back to the correct Angular SPA.
 4. Exercise `/api/token/refresh?client=frontoffice-app` to verify refresh tokens are reused independent of the shared Okta registration.